phippsytech/svelte-qrious/README.md

 ```

 ## Settings
-Simply create an instance of `QRious` and you've done most of the work.
 You can control many aspects of the QR code using the following attributes:

 | Field | Type | Description | Default |
 | --------------- | ------- | -------------------------------------------------- | ------------- |